kekyo/maplibre-gl-layers/README.md

 - Add multiple images and text to the same sprite, adjusting rotation, offset, scale, opacity, and more.
 - Animate sprite movement, rotation, and offsets with interpolation controls.
 - Control draw order via sub-layers and per-sprite ordering.
+- Fully imperative APIs.
+Updates with high-performance and extensible.
+- Accelerating computational processing with WASM and shaders.

 ### Requirements